HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 ### Generic Creds Search/Regex

-You should also check for files containing the word "**password**" in it's **name** or inside the **content**, also check for IPs and emails inside logs, or hashes regexps.\
+You should also check for files containing the word "**password**" in its **name** or inside the **content**, and also check for IPs and emails inside logs, or hashes regexps.\
 I'm not going to list here how to do all of this but if you are interested you can check the last checks that [**linpeas**](https://github.com/carlospolop/privilege-escalation-awesome-scripts-suite/blob/master/linPEAS/linpeas.sh) perform.

 ## Writable files

 ### Python library hijacking

-If you know from **where** a python script is going to be executed and you **can write inside** that folder or you can **modify python libraries**, you can modify the os library and backdoor it (if you can write where python script is going to be executed, copy and paste the os.py library).
+If you know from **where** a python script is going to be executed and you **can write inside** that folder or you can **modify python libraries**, you can modify the OS library and backdoor it (if you can write where python script is going to be executed, copy and paste the os.py library).

 To **backdoor the library** just add at the end of the os.py library the following line (change IP and PORT):